wupeq/HTML-page/README.md

 # HTML-page
-Just a project that i'm working on
+Just a project that i'm working on.s
-This is just more of test so bugs and glitches can occour
+This is just more of test so bugs and glitches can occour.